plaartz/capitol-gains/README.md

 We will use **pytest** for testing the backend services and business logic.
 Unit tests will cover the scraping functions, database interactions, and REST API endpoints.
 End-to-end testing will validate user flows from frontend to backend.

 ## Deployment Strategy
 The application will be containerized using **Docker** to ensure a consistent environment across development and production stages.
-Deployment will be done using cloud platforms (AWS or Azure), which will host the Django backend, React frontend, and MySQL database.
+Deployment will be done using university provided virtual machines, which will host the Django backend, React frontend, and MySQL database.

 ## Known Issues & Future Features
 Currently, there are no major known issues.
 Future enhancements may include: